With Access to the Right Tools, Africa will Help Feed the World

 With respect to fertilizer, things have gotten worse.
 The cost of this essential input roughly has tripled.
 First came the stresses of the pandemic and the disruption of supply chains everywhere.
 Then came Russia’s invasion of Ukraine, which virtually eliminated two major exporters of fertilizer from global markets.

-We experienced a classic conundrum of supply and demand: As supplies shrank and demand grew, prices went up, up, up.
+We experienced a classic conundrum of supply and demand: As supplies shrank and demand grew, prices went up, en haut, en haut.

-We’ve seen positive break-throughs in agriculture, too.
-New technologies continue to promise more vibrant seeds, better crop protection, and more.
+We’ve seen positive break-throughs in agriculture, aussi.
+New technologies continue to promise more vibrant seeds, better crop protection, et plus.
 We’ve also gained a new appreciation for our interconnectedness—and the need for farmers to exchange ideas and information across borders, in peer-to-peer knowledge transfer that is just as important as any trade agreement or tariff reduction.

 If a consensus emerged from the meeting in Rome, it was the simple recognition that we’re all in this together, and that we’re all a part of the solution to the challenge as hundreds of millions of people continue to live with food insecurity.